bwoods/Architecture/README.md

 # A Composable Architecture

-The Swift Composable Architecture library improved upon previous Redux-inspired patterns by leveraging the capabilities of the Swift language to achieve better **Type Safety**, **Ergonomics** and **Performance**.
+The Swift Composable Architecture library improves upon previous Redux-inspired patterns by leveraging the capabilities of the Swift language to achieve better **Type Safety**, **Ergonomics** and **Performance**.

 This crate attempts to do the same to the Swift Composable Architecture itself by further leveraging the capabilities of the Rust language and ecosystem.